IntersectMBO/plutus/notes/plutus-core/Serialisation-flat.md

 # Serialisation and the `flat` format.

-The figures in eg, [Erasure.md](./Merklisation/Erasure.md) show that the sizes of serialised Plutus Cor scripts can be reduced considerably by compression.
+The figures in eg, [Erasure.md](./Merklisation/Erasure.md) show that the sizes of serialised Plutus Core scripts can be reduced considerably by compression.
 However, it was decided that compression methods such as `gzip` shouldn't be used on the chain because of the risk of vulnerabilities in the standard implementations.
 As an alternative, we decided to switch to the